Ulysses (1954 film): Plot

 The next day, Penelope stages the archery contest, with Ulysses attending in his disguise.
-When the suitors are unable to string the bow, Ulysses taunts them into letting him try and succeeds with his shot, thus revealing his identity.
-With the assistance of Telemachus and the servants still loyal to him, Ulysses locks down the feast hall and slays all the suitors.
-After the slaughter is complete, Ulysses reunites with Penelope to rebuild their long-strained bond.
+When the suitors are unable to even string the bow, Ulysses asks Penelope to let him try, reassuring her he is already married, and succeeds, thus revealing his identity.
+With the assistance of Telemachus and loyal servants, Ulysses locks down the feast hall and slays all the suitors.